link-society/kubirds-website/content/getting-started.md

 [[schema]]

 domain = "🍃 Green IT"
-caption = "Optimize your resource consumption" url = "/img/getting-started/schemas/machine-learning.svg"
+caption = "Optimize the consumption of your resources" url = "/img/getting-started/schemas/machine-learning.svg"

 [concepts]